 The impact assessment presented in Section 3 concludes that impacts of aggregate development on the visual and landscape resources are of major significance.
 The design and implementation of mitigation would therefore have minimal effect in reducing the identified impacts apart from avoiding them by proposing a revised area of search boundary.

-However, for any future sites it is recommended that mitigation should be based on all, or a combination of, the measures shown in the footnote below.
+However, for any future sites it is recommended that mitigation should be based on all, or a combination of, the following measures: